LIT360 History of Literary Theory

 - Demonstrate, in both discussion and writing, the ability to read literary theory texts critically, to analyze their assumptions, and compare their arguments with other theoretical texts.

-- Situate modern and contemporary theoretical texts within the ongoing debates over persistent critical themes and questions.
+- Situate classic theoretical texts within the ongoing debates over persistent critical themes and questions.

 - Apply different theoretical approaches to the analysis and interpretation of different works of literature.